ImperialCollegeLondon/safedata/build_notes.md

 Rscript -e "devtools::test()"
 ```

+## Web mocking

+The `safedata` package uses the internet extensively for downloading package data and
+metadata.
+This includes code used in function examples, vignettes and in the test suite.
+The private function `safedata:::mock_api()` is used in all of these situations to turn
+off connections to the actual internet and instead serve up content from the
+`inst/api_data` folder.
+This ensures that testing and documentation building is not
+reliant on internet connections.
+If you add new code to the project that requests
+content from the internet, you will need to extend the set of mocked URLS in the
+`mock_api_urls` list in `R/api_mockr.R` and include links to the expected content from
+those links.

+At some point, this needs to be made optional, to allow package build to also be tested
+against live content.

 ## Linting

 The linting process inspects the R code files in the package to check they have a